tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

                                          |
 ---------------------------------------- | -------

-Note how 255 is the highest decimal that can be represented using 8-bits.
-It is no coincidence that the brightest red your screen can display is expressed as `(255, 0, 0)`.
+Note how 255 is the highest decimal that can be represented using eight bits.
+It is no coincidence that you express the brightest red your screen can display as `(255, 0, 0)`.
 Or that white is `(255, 255, 255)`.
-At a hardware level, these are all converted to binary.
-The table above shows that 255 is represented as eight `1`s in binary.
+At a hardware level, these integers are all converted to binary.
+As indicated in the table above, eight `1`s in binary is equivalent to 255 in decimal.
 Let us rewrite red in binary:

 <code><span style="color:#FF0000">11111111</span><span style="color:#00FF00">00000000</span><span style="color:#0000FF">00000000</span></code>

-I have padded the green and blue bits with zeroes.
+I have padded the green and blue values with zeroes so that each colour is eight bits in length.
 White would be a complete string of ones.
 In all, there are 8 × 3 = 24 bits.
-That's 24-bit colour, which can describe a whopping 256 × 256 × 256 = 16,777,216 possible (yet not necessarily distinguishable) colours.
-As you will recall, the Processing sketch produces the following result:
+Hence, this is 24-bit colour, which can describe a whopping 256 × 256 × 256 = 16,777,216 possible (yet not necessarily distinguishable) colour variations.

+Now, back to the sketch.
+To remind you, this the visual output we are dealing with:

 <figure>
   <img src="{{ site.url }}/img/pitl06/image-formats-stripes.png" style="max-width:100px" />
 </figure>

 The size of the (uncompressed) TIFF file is 31 KB.
-Here's why:
+Here is why:

 * the graphic is 100 pixels wide by 100 pixels high, and therefore comprised of 100 × 100 = 10,000 pixels;
 * each pixel contains one 24-bit colour value;